 One of the hardest parts of dealing with a functioning alcoholic husband or wife is forgetting how to take care of yourself.
 Your thoughts are often consumed by what they’re doing, are they getting high, are they drinking, what if they overdose, or get a DUI, the list is endless.
 The racing thought trains never slow down.
-The mental and emotional disruption an alcoholic or addicted spouse brings to our lives makes it nearly impossible to be healthy for ourselves.
+The mental health impact and emotional disruption an alcoholic or addicted spouse brings to our lives makes it nearly impossible to be healthy for ourselves.
 Even if your spouse is capable of doing tasks like going to work, it’s still troubling knowing the amount of alcohol or substances they are consuming.
 Just as your alcoholic spouse isn’t healthy and can’t help themselves, the same applies to you.
 You must be able to be healthy to take care of yourself.

 How to Support, not Enable Your Functioning Alcoholic Spouse

-Resources For Helping an Alcoholic Spouse
+Resources for Helping an Alcoholic Spouse